kewisch/gdata-provider/TESTING.md

 ## Subscribe to a new calendar
 * Ensure the login dialog looks ok, with the message at the top, including the email.
-* Ensure all event calendars and task lists are shown and you can select two to subscribe to at once.
+* Ensure all event calendars and task lists are shown and you can select at least two to subscribe to at once.
 * Ensure token is saved in the password manager

 ## Basic Event Operations